awsdocs/aws-sam-developer-guide/doc_source/serverless-controlling-access-to-apis.md

 You can customize some API Gateway error responses by defining response headers within your AWS SAM template\.
 To do this, you use the [Gateway Response Object](https://github.com/awslabs/serverless-application-model/blob/master/versions/2016-10-31.md#gateway-response-object) data type\.

-The following is an example AWS SAM template section for Gateway responses:
+The following is an example AWS SAM template section for API Gateway responses:

 ```
 Resources: